 Tamil Style Vegetable Kurma – a mouthwatering coconut based south Indian vegan mixed vegetable curry with mild aromatics and cashews for richer gravy, perfect with any flat bread or even bread slices or rice!

-During my hostel days (what they call dorms here in USA), when I was doing my Masters in Biochemistry, every Sunday morning breakfast was a large bowl of golden yellow, delightfully divine Tamil style vegetable kurma with soft, soft slices of bread!
+During my hostel days (what they call dorms here in USA), when I was doing my Masters in Biochemistry, every Sunday morning breakfast was a large bowl of aromatic, golden yellow, delightfully divine Tamil style vegetable kurma with soft, soft slices of bread!

-My Tamilian friends hated bread (they considered having bread only when sick!), so I ended up having theirs too with more of the kurma!
+My Tamilian friends hated bread (they considered having bread only when sick!), so I ended up having some of theirs too with more of the kurma!
 Now you know how much I love this dish!

 I first fell in love with this totally vegan and plant based curry when my Aunt (mother’s sister) made this while spending my school summer holidays in her house every year!